Low Energy measurement of the $^{96}\mathrm{Zr}(\alpha,n)^{99}\mathrm{Mo}$ reaction cross section and its impact on weak r-process nucleosynthesis: Summary and Conclusions

 \section{Summary and Conclusions}

 In a recent sensitivity study of the weak r-process \citep{Bliss2020a}, the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction was identified as a bottleneck for the nucleosynthesis between ruthenium and cadmium, i.e.\ for nuclei with $Z = 44 - 48$.
-The typically assumed uncertainties of \ran\ reaction rates of a factor of 10 lead to significant uncertainties for the nucleosynthetic yields in the weak r-process of about a factor of 5; thus the nuclear uncertainties prevent any robust astrophysical conclusion.
+The typically assumed uncertainties of \ran\ reaction rates of a factor of 10 lead to significant uncertainties for the nucleosynthsis yields in the weak r-process of about a factor of 5-6; thus the nuclear uncertainties prevent any robust astrophysical conclusion.

-In the present study, the cross section of the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction has been measured for the first time from energies close above the reaction threshold at 5.1 MeV up to about 12.5 MeV, thus covering the region relevant for the weak r-process.
+In the present study, the cross section of the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction has been measured for the first time from energies slightly above the reaction threshold at 5.1 MeV up to about 12.5 MeV, thus covering the region relevant of temperatures relevant for the weak r-process.
 The chosen activation technique provides the total production cross section of $^{99}$Mo which is an excellent basis for the calculation of the astrophysical production rate of molybdenum from $^{96}$Zr by $\alpha$-induced reactions.
-The high precision experimental data have been analyzed in the statistical model, using global $\alpha$OMP's and complemented by the recently suggested PBTM model.
-It was found that the PBTM model --- re-scaled by 0.65 --- excellently reproduces the new experimental data.
-The best-fit from the scaled PBTM was used to calculate the astrophysical reaction rates as a function of temperature.
+The high precision experimental data have been analyzed in the statistical model, using global $\alpha$OMP's and complemented by the recently suggested barrier transmission model.
+It was found that the new approach --- re-scaled by 0.65 --- excellently reproduces the new experimental data.
+The scaled best-fit was used to calculate the astrophysical reaction rates as a function of temperature.
 For the full temperature range of the weak r-process, the uncertainty of the reaction rate could be drastically reduced from the usually assumed factor of 10 down to about 30\%.

 A repetition of the nucleosynthesis calculations of \cite{Bliss2020a} with the new experimentally based $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction rate and its small uncertainties leads to very well-constrained nucleosynthesis yields for the $Z = 44 - 48$ range.
-As the PBTM is typically able to predict $\alpha$-induced reaction cross sections with uncertainties below a factor of two, a re-calculation of the full weak r-process network with updated rates from the PBTM will lead to more robust nucleosynthesis yields which in turn should enable a major step towards stringent constraints for the astrophysical conditions and the site of the weak r-process.
+As the barrier transmission model, implemented as ATOMKI-V2 potential, is typically able to predict $\alpha$-induced reaction cross sections with uncertainties below a factor of two, a re-calculation of the full weak r-process network with updated rates from the barrier transmission model will lead to more robust nucleosynthesis yields which in turn should enable a major step towards stringent constraints for the astrophysical conditions and the site of the weak r-process.

 \acknowledgements{ The authors thank Julia Bliss, Fernando Montes, Jorge Pereira, and Zs.\ F\"ul\"op for valuable discussions.
 This work was supported by NKFIH (NN128072, K120666, K134197), and by the \'UNKP-20-5-DE-2 New National Excellence Program of the Ministry of Human Capacities of Hungary.
 G. G. Kiss acknowledges support from the J\'anos Bolyai research fellowship of the Hungarian Academy of Sciences.
 MJ and AA were supported by the ERC Starting Grant EUROPIUM-677912, Deutsche Forschungsgemeinschaft through SFB 1245, and Helmholtz Forschungsakademie Hessen für FAIR.
 This work has benefited from the COST Action “ChETEC” (CA16117) supported by COST (European Cooperation in Science and Technology).
 The nucleosynthesis computations were performed on the Lichtenberg High Performance Computer (TU Darmstadt).}